When making granting decisions, regional coordinators consider the following:

 Access that the proposed project will offer to geographic areas and populations not currently served by TPS Consortium members;

-• Exemplary: The project has the potential to provide professional development to a critical mass of pre and or in-service teachers within a specified area.
-The proposed project reaches teacher populations that have not been targeted in other subcontracts.
+- Exemplary: The project has the potential to educational materials to a critical mass of educators and learners within a specified area.
+The proposed project reaches educational populations that have not been targeted by the TPS program.

 Scope

-Scope of the proposed workshop or course and its likely success in helping teachers achieve TPS learning objectives;
+Scope of the proposed workshop or course and its likely success in helping educators achieve TPS learning objectives;

-• Acceptable: The proposed project delivers a portion of the Level I program objectives.
+- Acceptable: The proposed project delivers a portion of TPS program objectives.

-• Exemplary: The proposed project delivers all of the Level I program objectives.
+- Exemplary: The proposed project delivers all of the TPS program objectives.

 Activities and Partnerships